d-val-r/Bitcoin-Hack-Data-Analysis/README.md

 # Results
 The resultant charts show that various metadata in malicious blocks displays irregular patterns when compared to legitimate transactions.
 However, not all metadata indicates any sort of outlier.
-Several of the graphs show that there is not meaningful change in metadata between legitimate and illegitimate blocks.
+Several of the graphs show that there is no meaningful change in certain metadata between legitimate and illegitimate blocks.